bravib/diffRBM_immunogenicity_TCRspecificity/README.md

 'Align_utils' contains routines for sequence alignment.

-'TCRspecificity_example' contains codes that illustrate how to train and evaluate the diffRBM approach to modeling TCR specificity.
+'TCR_specificity_example' contains codes that illustrate how to train and evaluate the diffRBM approach to modeling TCR specificity.

 'Immunogenicity_example' contains codes that illustrate the diffRBM approach to modeling immunogenicity.